ashishgupta8051/Weather-Checker/README.md

 dateofbirth,address,pincode,district,state.
 After submitting the details, the user will click on the register button and navigate to  the weather  details based on the location(pincode) of that user and also perform logout task and get user details.

+1. List of all the major libraries/frameworks used.

+Retrofit,LIfe cycle component,Room component,Scalable size unit